rockysx27/AirlineTycoon/README.md

 * Decryption of data files with the run argument "/savedata"
 * Option "OptionTicketPriceIncrement" to increase ticket price increment per click
 * Director's board now allow for more post-it
-* Added options "OptionRentOffice*" to customise the branch number available / day.
+* Added options "OptionRentOffice*" to customize the branch number available / day.
 * Director's board post-it system improved and allow for more cities (up to 7)

 ## Credits and Contributors